devbookhq/unweave-setup/unweave-vm/README.md

 # Unweave VM

-We already set up and deployed everything for you.
-This is explanation of what we did.
+**We already set up and deployed everything for you.
+No need to do anything on your side.**

+This is just an explanation of what we did.

 ---